knluy/MoonShine/TOOLS/Nmap.md

 ### Nmap

-- nmap is used to portscan hosts and open/closed ports
+- nmap is an free, open-source and powerful tool used to discover hosts and services on a computer network.

 ```
 nmap -sC -sV -oN nmap_results.txt <IP>